ahmedbahaaeldin/Machine-Leanring-From-Scratch/README.md

 Machine Learning different algorithms from scratch without any external libraries.

 # Models:-
-1-Support Vector Machine
+# 1-Support Vector Machine

+Tested on some random points as a proof of concept.

-2-Logitistic Regression (In progress)
+# 2-Logitistic Regression

-3- K-Means (In progress)
+# 3- K-Means (In progress)

-4-Vanilla Neural Network (In progress)
+# 4-Vanilla Neural Network

+Vanilla Neural Network with Tanh activation function and Softmax with cross entropy for final layer.
+Tested on MNIST dataset with 3 hidden layers and the layers dimensions are : Layer 1 (784,128) - Layer 2 (128,128) - Layer 3 (128,10).
+Achieved Testing accuracy : 80.61% with 2000 epochs

-5-Recurrent Neural Network (In progress)
+# 5-Recurrent Neural Network (In progress)

-6- Convolutional Neural Network (In progress)
+# 6- Convolutional Neural Network (In progress)

-7- Long Short Term Memory (In progress)
+# 7- Long Short Term Memory (In progress)